-The Disability and Human Development Student Association (DHDSA) advocates for students through engaging with the DHD Office of Student Affairs, Director of Graduate and Undergraduate Studies, and other faculty and staff to strengthen communication throughout the department (Executive Committee).
-The Executive Committee will have at least one undergraduate representative.
-Second, this group fosters student and community life through social events and opportunities (Student Life Committee).
-Third, this group enhances academic and professional development through workshops, lectures, and resources (Academic and Professional Development Committee).
+The purpose of this organization is to create community and facilitate relationship building within and among graduate studies in the Department of Disability and Human Development (DHDSA), as well as other students interested in Disability Studies on UIC's campus.
+DHDSA advocates for students through engaging with the DHD Office of Student Affairs, Director of Graduate Studies, and other faculty and staff to strengthen communication throughout the department.
+DHDSA enhances academic and professional development through workshops, lectures, and other resources.